isomerpages/moe-acspri/_for-students/Student iCON/FREQUENTLY ASKED QUESTIONS.md

 c)	Contact the school's General Office at 6250 1633.

 Operating Hours:

-Mondays to Thursdays: 7.30 a.m. to 5 p.m.
-Fridays: 7 a.m. to 5 p.m.
+Mondays - Fridays: 8:00 am - 4:00 pm**

-*Closed on Saturdays, Sundays and Public Holidays Please provide your child’s full name and class.
+Closed on Saturdays, Sundays and Public Holidays Please provide your child’s full name and class.

 ##### Q7.
 I receive the following message: Your account is temporarily locked to prevent unauthorized use.